Contributory Parent visa

 Cost

-The cost of the visa is AUD48,365, with an additional charge for each family member included in the application.
+The cost of the Contributory parent visa (subclass 143) is AUD48,365, with an additional charge for each family member included in the application.

 Payment for the visa is divided into two instalments.
 The first instalment is paid upon application, while the second instalment is paid upon request from immigration authorities.